All rights Reserved © Come to Portugal 2011-2014

-The event is well worth a visit as it has much to offer including a living museum that is set up to show how the way of life was in the 19th century, you will also come across an old Nora this is an early well that was driven by a donkey that walked around it to draw up water used for drinking and washing, the village offers a good range of restaurants that are well worth a visit, you may even come across the scouts as they often hold meetings in the village hall and can be heard with their band practice.
-There is a small museum on one of the back streets that shows different farm implements and other early house hold items used in past .
-The more newer part of the village can be see by all the new houses that have been built on the other side of the EN125 along with an Adli’s supermarket and a small retail park, if going to the nearby Town of Armacao de Pera then this village is well worth stopping off to explore as these villages are what form the hidden gems of the Algarve.
+The village offers a good range of restaurants that are well worth a visit, serving locally caught fish from Armacao de Pera.
+You may even see the scouts often holding meetings in the village hall; they can be heard and seen with band practice and marches.
+On one of the back street is a small museum which shows different farm implements and other early household items used in past years.
+The newer part of the extended village sits new houses built on the other side of the EN125 road.
+There is an Adli’s supermarket and a small retail park.
+If going to the nearby town of Armacao de Pera then this village is well worth stopping off to explore as these villages are the hidden gems of the Algarve.

 Old back street dwelling